 What’s worse— Safeguard Yug wondered —death or posthumous humiliation?

-Salam and welcome to the fifth issue of Dimensional Diaries, the first of this year.
+Salam and welcome to the fifth issue of Dimensional Diaries.

 Read more →The Aftermath